 The plan includes almost all of the Christchurch residential area.
 The inner suburbs are all included.
 Building multiple dwellings on a section where there was just one home puts huge pressure on the surroundings.
 Parking becomes impossible.
 I live in Bishop Street and the increase in the number of dwellings even now means that there is no parking for visitors in the street.
 The new townhouses may have one garage only and no off street parking.
 This has resulted in a most attractive tree-lined street now being choked with cars so that the street has essentially become one way.
 The solution to this is definitely NOT to remove the trees and get rid of the grassed berm.
 Since the earthquakes, every time a house is demolished up to 5 units are built on the section.
 This also has the effect of removing all the trees from sections.
 Where once there was about 50% of a section which was 'green' it is now all concrete.
 My personal experience is that two of my boundaries which were tree lined are now bare of those mature trees and I have neighbours so close that I can hear their conversations.
 This has a detrimental effect on the physical environment.
 The loss of greenery also has a negative impact on the mental and emotional health of the residents.
 Apart from that, the increase in sealed areas means more run-off and makes the area more prone to flooding.
 Climate change has seen heavier rainfall and therefore more frequent flooding events already, so if this trend is to continue it will only lead to more problems.
 From experience, the infrastructure is already unable to cope.
 Are there plans to improve this?
 Is consideration being given to quality of life for families?
 The sections with multi-units are not suitable for children to play outside. in a society where there is already concern for the well-being of young people, reducing the opportunity for them to be outside and gaining the benefits of exercise, fresh air and socialisation is foolhardy and is the opposite of what we are trying to promote.
 Isolation in small units is the result.
 Many of the residences being built are not quality builds - and my concern is that this plan will destroy our 'Garden City' and replace it with overcrowded ghettos where families have no privacy or peace.
 The plan will suit those who wish to make money but not take responsibility for the consequences of their actions.

-Our proposed Housing and Business Choice and Heritage Plan Changes (13 &14)
+Submitter Details

+Submission Date: 30/04/2023

 First name: Lisa Last name: Fabri

-Postal address: 15 John Paterson Drive

-Suburb: Halswell

-City: Christchurch

-Country: New Zealand

-Postcode: 8025

-Email: lisa.mcardle@gmail.com

-directly affected by an effect of the subject matter of the submission that :

-- a. adversely affects the environment, and - b. does not relate to the trade competition or the effects of trade competitions.

-If you are a person who could gain an advantage in trade competition through the submission, your right to make a submission may be limited by clause 6(4) of Part 1 of Schedule 1 of the Resource Management Act 1991

-€ I do NOT wish to speak in support of my submission and ask that the following submission be fully considered.
+Prefered method of contact Email

+Consultation Document Submissions

+Provision: Chapter 14 Residential

+Support

+I seek the following decision from the Council

-If seeking to make changes to a specific site or sites, please provide the address or identify the area
+If seeking to make changes to a specific site or sites, please provide the address or identify the area:

 The farm and lifestyle blocks on John Paterson Drive should be considered prime land for residential Medium or high Density approval /development as they can no longer be used as farm land and the subdivisions surrounding us make it impossible to maintain livestock due to traffic and residential pets etc...

+My submission is that: